ericyz/carsalesdemo/README.md

 ### Why to User Observable in Angular Service
 Compared with Angular 1.5.x, Angular 2 is more flexible in data transferring.
 In this demo, Observables are used to bind the data received from API to the views.
 In Angular 1.5.x, Promise $q is an injected Angular component for making HTTP request.
 The promise provides a straight-forward approach to process retrieved data, but they are not re-usable.
 In Angular 2, Observable have an advantage over Promises with its flexibility.
 With subscribing an observable, operations such as filtering and ordering could be applied to the same data.

+### Error Handling and Waiting Image
+The error occurs in Web API will be handled in try catch block and return 500 internal service error code.
+This 500 error code will be handled in the Angular service and redirect to error page.

+Because Observables are the asynchronized stream, it might take some time for the Angular app to retrieve data from Web API; therefore, a spinner has been placed while the data is being retrieved.

 ## Waiting Room
 Due to the time constraint, there are several aspects this project can be further improved in terms of development and user interaction.